Pitlochry: Governance

 Pitlochry is part of the Perth and Kinross council area.

 The Scottish Parliamentary constituency is Perthshire North, represented by John Swinney of the Scottish National Party.
 The UK Parliament constituency is Angus and Perthshire Glens.
 The MP is Dave Doogan, also of the Scottish National Party.

 Demography

-At the 2011 census, Pitlochry had a population of 2,776.
-In the same census, 29.2% of residents were reported as being 65 years old or older – significantly higher than 16.8% for Scotland as a whole.
+At the 2022 Scottish census, Pitlochry had a population of 2,694, which ended up being a decrease from the 2011 census.
+In 2011, 29.2% of residents were reported as being 65 years old or older – significantly higher than 16.8% for Scotland as a whole.
 The median ages for females and males were 51 and 49 respectively, compared to 42 and 40 for the whole of Scotland.